Interpretable User Satisfaction Estimation for Conversational Systems with Large Language Models: Problem Definition and Related Work

 \section{Problem Definition and Related Work}

 \textbf{Problem Definition.} Let a conversation $C$ from session $i$ and consisting of $t$ interaction turns of user-agent utterances be $C_i = [ U_1, A_1, \hdots, U_t, A_t ]$.
 Here $U_t$ refers to a {\em user} utterance and $A_t$ refers to an {\em AI agent} utterance.
-The user-agent utterances $C_i$ typically consist of multiple turns, e.g. $t>1$.
-The conversation also has an overall user satisfaction label $y_i \in [-1,+1]$.
+The user-agent utterances $C_i$ typically consist of multiple turns, e.g., $t>1$.
+The conversation also has an overall user satisfaction label $y_i \in [-1,+1]$ provided by {\em thumb feedback} (e.g., like or dislike).

-Our goal is to learn a function $f : C \rightarrow y$ to accurately predict the satisfaction label of unseen conversations and explain why the label is predicted.
+Our goal is to learn a function $f : C \rightarrow y$ to accurately predict the satisfaction label of unseen conversations and explain the predicted label.
 In multi-turn conversational sessions, a user can convey their satisfaction (or dissatisfaction) explicitly in their utterances or implicitly through their behavioral interactions with the agent.
-We refer to these {\em satisfaction/dissatisfaction conversational patterns} as SAT/DSAT patterns.
+We refer to these satisfaction/dissatisfaction {\em conversational patterns} as SAT/DSAT patterns.
 Let $\sat=\{s_1, s_2, \cdots, s_{\infty}\}$ and $\dsat=\{d_1, d_2, \cdots, d_{\infty}\}$ be the set of all interpretable SAT and DSAT patterns respectively.
 We assume these are latent and unknown.
-The goal is to identify a subset of SAT/DSAT patterns ($\sat_s \subset \sat,\dsat_s \subset \dsat$) that summarize the conversation enough to accurately predict its label: $P(y | C) \approx P\Big(y \: \Big| \: \sat_s(C), \dsat_s(C) \Big)$.
+The goal is to identify a subset of SAT/DSAT pattern classes ($\sat_s \subset \sat,\dsat_s \subset \dsat$) that summarize the conversation enough to accurately predict its label: $P(y | C) \approx P\Big(y \: \Big| \: \sat_s(C), \dsat_s(C) \Big)$.

 SAT and DSAT patterns may be direct compliments or complaints about the AI agent's responses, or behavioral patterns that implicitly express user satisfaction.
 For example, users may continue to ask follow-up questions, indicating that the AI has provided accurate information that inspires their curiosity and leaves them satisfied.
 Conversely, if a user repeatedly rephrases the same question, it can signal dissatisfaction.